CamDavidsonPilon/PasswordAnalysis/README.md

         Methods:
             encode(raw_data): returns the encoded data

 mulitnomialMM.py and MultinomialMM()
 ------------------------------------
 From the docs:

-    Create and learn a multinomial Markov model.
+    Create and learn a  multinomial Markov model
+    Input:
+        encoding: a EncodingScheme class that will process the data prior to fitting.
+If no scheme is given, and the data is inputed without encoding, a default encoding will be used (all unique binning).

     Attributes:
         self.data: the data used to fit the model